Advance Appliance Ltd

 Safety Warning: Always unplug the washing machine from the power outlet before inspecting hoses or cleaning filters to prevent electrical shock.
 Be prepared with towels and a shallow pan to catch water when cleaning the drain filter.

-3. Clean the Drain Pump Filter: Locate the small access door at the bottom front of your washer.
-Place a shallow pan and towel underneath, then slowly unscrew the filter cap to drain the residual water.
-Pull out the filter, clean it of any lint and debris, and screw it back in securely.
+3. Clean the Drain Pump Filter: Find the tiny access door located at the front of your washer’s bottom.
+To remove any remaining water, carefully unscrew the filter cap after placing a shallow pan and towel underneath.
+Remove the filter, clear it of any lint or dirt, then firmly screw it back in.

 4. Inspect the Drain Hose: Make sure the drain hose is not kinked, crushed, or pushed too far into the wall standpipe.
 An improper connection can cause siphoning issues or blockages.